yd-ono/AI-for-edge-microshift-demo/README.md

 ## Running MicroShift (jetson L4T)

-At this point, we have programmed our ESP32 cameras.
 We assume that you have installed the standard L4T operating system specific to your Jetson board, and it is ready to install some packages (as root).

 ```
 apt install -y curl jq runc iptables conntrack nvidia-container-runtime nvidia-container-toolkit